Aiven-Labs/python-notebooks-for-apache-kafka/README.md

 # License
 This project is licensed under the [Apache License, Version 2.0](https://github.com/aiven/aiven-kafka-connect-s3/blob/master/LICENSE).

-KAFKA is a registered trademark of The Apache Software Foundation and has been licensed for use by Aiven.
+Apache Kafka is a registered trademark of The Apache Software Foundation and has been licensed for use by Aiven.
 Aiven has no affiliation with and is not endorsed by The Apache Software Foundation.